vPeteWalker/midway/vmmanage/vmmanage.rst

    .. figure:: images/12.png

    *Each entity collects dozens of different metrics, so depending on your goal, you may want to see specific metrics for your filtered list.
-We include a few default views we think are helpful, but you can also easily create your own custom focus views.*
+We include a few default views we think are helpful, but you can also easily create your own custom focus views.
+What scenarios can you create to illustrate how these abilities can solve problems for your customer?*

 #.
 Click **Focus > + Add Custom**.